 A surrogate, sometimes also called a gestational carrier, is a woman who conceives, carries and gives birth to a child for another person or couple (intended or commissioning parents).
 The surrogate agrees to give the child to that person or couple after the birth.In most parts of Australia, including Victoria, a surrogate cannot be the genetic mother of the child she carries.
 This means that her egg cannot be used in the surrogacy arrangement.
 The future child’s mother and father, or a donor, provide the egg and sperm to form an embryo.
 This embryo is then transferred to the uterus of the surrogate who carries the pregnancy and gives birth.
 In Australia, only altruistic surrogacy is allowed.
 This means that it is illegal to pay the surrogate for her role beyond reimbursing her for medical and other reasonable expenses.

 Reasons for surrogacy

-A surrogacy arrangement could be considered if:
+A surrogacy arrangement may be considered if:

-Achieving a positive surrogacy arrangement
+Key factors for a successful surrogacy arrangement

 - clear and open communication between all parties

 - clear boundaries and mutual understanding of the relationship and interactions between the surrogate and her family and the commissioning parent(s)

 - having realistic expectations about the chance of a successful outcome

 - all parties having a good understanding of the medical processes involved